-All in-person programs and events for minors at MIT have been cancelled through summer 2020 due to the risks of COVID-19.
+All in-person programs and events for minors at MIT have been cancelled through Fall 2020 due to the risks of COVID-19.

 Other than student organizations approved by SOLE, all programs and activities should be registered on the Protection of Minors website at least 30 days before they plan to begin.
 Student organizations should follow SOLE registration procedures.